Fall back

 • I would create and share content that communicates how our curiosity, attention to detail and problem-solving is used to make things for our clients that you cannot find anywhere else.

-• I would build innovation and ideation into everything we say and do and make (no complacency).
+• I would build innovation and ideation into everything we say and do and make.

 • I would hire well-rounded makers who are passionate about sharing their expertise over specialists who work in a box.